DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 * 3e228e1 Initial commit
 ```

+We use the `-u` flag with `git push` just like in Module 1 to ensure that the upstream tracking
-Note that after pushing the branch to GitHub there is now an additional `origin/my-first-feature`
+reference is created.
+Also note that after pushing the branch to GitHub there is now an additional
-branch shown in the tree.
+`origin/my-first-feature` branch shown in the `gl` output.

-Let's actually do some work and commit the changes:
+Let's actually do some "work" and commit the changes:

 ```bash
 ~/src/git-workshop $ echo "Awesome new feature" > first-feature.txt